-The assets of the School primarily consist of cash and cash equivalents, prepaid expenses, and the School's investment in capital assets.
-Liabilities consist primarily of salaries and benefits payable, unearned revenue, and long-term liabilities.
-Total net position amounted to \$3,027,392, which included an unrestricted net position balance of \$1,180,296.
+The assets of the School primarily consist of cash and cash equivalents, amounts due from other agencies, and the School's investment in capital assets net of accumulated depreciation.
+Liabilities consist primarily of deferred revenue, salaries and benefits payable, and bonds payable.
+Total net position amounted to \$5,669,175, which included an unrestricted net position balance of \$2,879,744.